 Jim is the University’s urban forester, managing the planting, maintenance and preservation of the trees on the main campus and various other university properties.
 He reviews and provides input on all construction and capital projects that impact tree protection, design and planting.
 He works with students, staff and faculty to increase awareness of the benefits of urban trees.
 Jim also oversees the campus tree care plan as part of the Arbor Day Foundation’s Tree Campus USA designation that the University has held since 2008.

-Jennifer serves as the advisor for the Campus Environmental Center, the largest student organization focused on the environment and sustainability at The University of Texas at Austin.
+This position serves as the advisor for the Campus Environmental Center, the largest student organization focused on the environment and sustainability at The University of Texas at Austin.
 The Campus Environmental Center employs eleven students working on projects including: Tailgate Recycling, Trash to Treasure (a campus wide garage sale), Green Events, Students for a Sustainable Campus and the Concho Community Garden.
-Jennifer also works with projects as needed in the Recycling & Sustainability division.
+The advisor also works with projects as needed in the Recycling & Sustainability division.

 Markus Hogue, Program Coordinator, Landscaping